openeuler-mirror/compass-ci/doc/user-guide/apply-account.md

 # apply account

+WARNING:
+	Due to security requirements for the data center, applying account for compass-ci by sending emails is no longer supported.
+	To apply for a compass-ci account, please contact:

+		shdluan@163.com

 You'll need an account to submit jobs.
 The account is mainly for tracking your resource consumptions.
 We have limited pool of testboxes, so there have to be some usage control.